4 Tips to Get Siblings to Help Care for Aging Parents

 If family discussions keep turning into fights and decisions aren’t being made, consider getting a professional to help.

-People like family therapists, social workers, geriatric care managers, elder mediators, or faith leaders can help families work through tough situations.
+People like family therapists, social workers, geriatric care managers, elder mediators, or faith leaders can help families work through challenging situations.

 Sometimes an unbiased outside party is needed to help resolve conflicts, focus conversations on the present, and find solutions that everyone can accept.

-Next Step Get more tips on how to work with siblings when caring for parents at Family Caregiver Alliance
+Next Steps: Get more tips on how to work with siblings when caring for parents at Family Caregiver Alliance

 Recommended for you: